Amjt11/Zomato-Exploratory-Data-Analysis/README.md

 ---

 ## Project Structure
-- **Database Setup**: Creation of the database and the required tables.
+- **Database Setup**: The database and the required tables are created.
 - **Data Import**: Inserting sample data into the tables.
 - **Data Cleaning**: Handling null values and ensuring data integrity.
 - **Business Problems**: Solving 15 specific business problems using T-SQL queries.